TylerPohn/message-ai/TRANSLATION_INVENTORY.md

-# MessageAI - Hardcoded User-Facing Text Inventory
+# Babel - Hardcoded User-Facing Text Inventory

 ## Executive Summary
-This document catalogs all hardcoded user-facing text strings in the MessageAI application that require translation.
+This document catalogs all hardcoded user-facing text strings in the Babel application that require translation.
 The inventory includes 126+ unique translatable strings organized by functional area and screen location.

 ---